BSD-GAN: Branched Generative Adversarial Network for Scale-Disentangled Representation Learning and Image Synthesis: Introduction

 \section{Introduction}

-Unconditioned GANs~\cite{goodfellow2014generative} have been intensively studied as a means for unsupervised learning and data synthesis.
-Compared to their conditional counterparts~\cite{mirza2014conditional,yan2016attribute2image,odena2016conditional,reed2016generative,zhang2017stackgan,isola2017image,zhu2017unpaired,yi2017dualgan}, unconditioned GANs place less burden on the training data but are less steerable at the same time.
+Unconditional Generative Adversarial Networks (GANs)~\cite{goodfellow2014generative} have been intensively studied for unsupervised learning and data synthesis.
+Compared to their conditional counterparts~\cite{mirza2014conditional,yan2016attribute2image,odena2016conditional,reed2016generative,zhang2017stackgan,isola2017image,zhu2017unpaired,yi2017dualgan}, unconditional GANs place less burden on the training data but are less steerable at the same time.
 In an unconditional GAN, a well-trained generator could synthesize novel data by sampling a random noise vector from the learned manifold as input and altering values ``parameterizing'' the dimensions of the manifold.
-However, this synthesis process is typically uncontrollable and counterintuitive, since we have little understanding how each manifold dimension impacts the synthesized output.
+However, this synthesis process is typically uncontrollable and counterintuitive, since we have little understanding of how each manifold dimension impacts the synthesized output.

 For manifold learning of images or other visual forms, the notion of {\em feature scales\/} is of great importance.
-An ability to learn multi-scale or scale-invariant features often leads to a deeper and richer understanding of representations and distributions of images.
-In the last few years, {\em scale-aware unconditioned GANs\/} have been developed, \eg, StackGAN~\cite{zhang2017stackgan}, LPGAN~\cite{denton2015deep} and PGGAN~\cite{karras2017progressive}, where correlated GANs are trained in a coarse-to-fine manner, using lower- and then higher-resolution images, with the goal of improving the quality of the final full-resolution images.
+The ability to learn multi-scale or scale-invariant features often leads to a deeper and richer understanding of representations and distributions of images.
+In the last few years, {\em scale-aware unconditional GANs\/} have been developed, e.g., StackGAN~\cite{zhang2017stackgan}, LPGAN~\cite{denton2015deep} and PGGAN~\cite{karras2017progressive}, where correlated GANs are trained in a coarse-to-fine manner, using lower- and then higher-resolution images, with the goal of improving the quality of the final full-resolution images.
 However, factors which impact image features at various scales remain entangled in PGGAN networks.
 In StackGAN and LPGAN, factors (dropout layer or noisy perturbation) were added at various scales to learn scale-independent image features, though they are neither explicit nor controllable.
-Under the setting of conditional GANs, several recent works~\cite{donahue2018,yan2016attribute2image}, including DNA-GAN~\cite{xiao2018dnagan} and InfoGAN~\cite{chen2016infogan}, aim to disentangle the latent codes which correspond to different image attributes.
-Namely, the image structures are disentangled by attributes rather than scales.
+Under the setting of unconditional or conditional GANs, several recent works, including InfoGAN~\cite{chen2016infogan}, DNA-GAN~\cite{xiao2018dnagan}, SD-GAN~\cite{donahue2018}, aim to disentangle the latent codes, which correspond to different image {\em attributes\/}, rather than image feature scales.